 If you asked me 15 years ago–even 5 years ago, what was the least favorite part of my body—my answer would have been a swift and resounding answer…THIGHS.
 I have never liked my legs, for as long as I could remember.
 I actually have contemplated liposuction because I thought that I was doing everything possible to reshape them; everything but re-haul my nutrition.
 I LIKE my legs now.
 My thighs don’t rub together anymore when I walk.
 There is actually a small gap between my thighs when I stand.
 I’m so impressed!

 I have enjoyed every step in this process.
 I have a new found identity.
 I have changed my eating habits and frankly, I did not anticipate the physical and emotional changes to happen so quickly.
 It was a lot of work at the beginning, and I’m grateful to have the full support from my husband who helps with meal preparation and shopping—it makes a world of difference.
 To think I was ‘just’ looking to reduce my body fat and hone in more control.
-What Katie gave me is far more valuable than any nutrition plan.
+What I received is far more valuable than a nutrition plan.
 I now know that if (when) I find myself slipping away from my new eating habits, I KNOW I have the tools to be re-routed.
 I have my own GPS—and I know it works.

 HOW AM I DOING NOW?

-Do I still follow Katie’s nutrition plan?
+Do I still follow my nutrition plan?
 Yes and no. I know the macronutrients (protein:fat:carbs) and the portions that I need to eat for each meal and I follow that closely during the week with liberties when we eat out, or are out of town.
 I don’t always weigh my food, I know how to eye-ball portions pretty well now.
 I definitely continue to eat timely—every 2-3 hours to keep my metabolism fed—and drink plenty of water.

 Do I eat desserts, pizza and ice cream?
 Yep.
 I’ve had an ice cream cone once a week for the last few weeks.
 I do love my chocolate too.
 I’ve had a couple of over-consumption moments lately and I’m tackling those emotions when they come up.
 The difference now is that I have the tools to re-route; to not feel guilty when I overeat, and accept that I had a moment and move on.